-Also optional – x 12 muffin cases or x 6 large Texas size muffin cases
+Also optional – x 12 standard-size muffin cases or x 6 large Texas-size muffin cases

-Makes x 12 normal sized muffins (7 cm W x 3 cm D holes) or x 6 large Texas size muffins (8.5 cm W x 4 cm D holes)
+Makes x 12 standard-sized muffins (7 cm W x 3 cm D holes) or x 6 large Texan-sized muffins (8.5 cm W x 4 cm D holes)

-- I buy normal family sized blocks of chocolate for baking as they are often cheaper than cooking chocolate and I use my biggest knife to roughly cut it up.
+- I buy a normal family size block of chocolate for baking as they are often cheaper than cooking chocolate and I use my biggest knife to roughly cut it up.
 I don’t use chocolate chips as I love biting into a piece of gooey chocky when the muffins are still warm!
-If I use chocolate buttons, I keep them whole for the Texas sized muffins or roughly chop them up for the smaller ones.
+If I use chocolate buttons, I keep them whole for the Texas-sized muffins or roughly chop them up for the smaller ones.
 If you are using ‘morsels’ they are perfect just the way they are!!

 Next, preheat the oven to 170°C fan bake oven or 190°C conventional oven, on bake, with a rack situated in the centre of the oven.

 Getting started on the muffin mix, roughly chop up the chocolate, quite small if you are making small muffins and a bit larger for the Texas size.
-If you’d like to drizzle chocolate on the top later on, place approx 50 grams of it into a small microwave proof bowl and leave it aside.
+If you’d like to drizzle chocolate on top, later on, place approx 50 g / 1 ¾ oz of it into a small microwave proof bowl and leave it aside.

 Place the castor sugar in a large bowl and set aside.